charliepearse0000/leave-request-system/README.md

 npm test             # Run tests
 ```

 This project uses Next.js 15 with TypeScript and Tailwind CSS.
-The backend API is in the `DONT EDIT ANYTHING IN HERE (API)` folder - don't modify it.
+The backend API is in the `API` folder - don't modify it.

 ## Contributing